MihyarH/test/README.md

 # Neurotechnologies Lab Project Template

 ### Template for the Neurotechnologies lab.
-It gives the student the resources needed to develop a BCI application.
+It aims to give the student the resources necessary for developing a BCI application in Unity.